 All aforementioned weather systems that have been associated with EPEs have at least one aspect in common; they drive intense moisture transport to the region of extreme precipitation.
 Moisture transport is often quantified in a Eulerian framework using vertically integrated horizontal water vapor transport (IVT), a diagnostic that became very popular during the last decade.
 For example, IVT has successfully served in numerous studies to identify so-called atmospheric rivers (e.g., Newell et al., 1992; Lavers et al., 2012; Guan and Waliser, 2015; Mundhenk et al., 2016a) that have been linked to precipitation extremes and flooding in many parts of the world, in particular the West Coast of North America and Western Europe (Ralph et al., 2004, 2006; Lavers et al., 2013a; Waliser and Guan, 2017).
-Also, IVT has been directly related to precipitation extremes (Moore et al., 2015; Froidevaux and Martius, 2016; Grazzini et al., 2019) and served as a proxy to elucidate moisture transport pathways that feed heavy rainfall events (Swales et al., 2016; Tan et al., 2019).
-Furthermore, recent studies employed IVT to improve the medium-range prediction of hydrometeorological extremes (Lavers et al., 2014, 2016; Mahlstein et al., 2019) and to assess (thermo)dynamical changes of precipitation extremes in projected future climates (Lavers et al., 2015; Espinoza et al., 2018; Benedict et al., 2019; Hsu and Chen, 2020; Sousa et al., 2020).
+Also, IVT has been directly related to precipitation extremes (Moore et al., 2015; Froidevaux and Martius, 2016; Grazzini et al., 2020) and served as a proxy to elucidate moisture transport pathways that feed heavy rainfall events (Swales et al., 2016; Tan et al., 2019).
+Furthermore, recent studies employed IVT to improve the medium-range prediction of hydrometeorological extremes (Lavers et al., 2014,

+(Lavers et al., 2015; Espinoza et al., 2018; Benedict et al., 2019; Hsu and Chen, 2020; Sousa et al., 2020).
 For extensive reviews on the link between intense moisture transport and EPEs, the reader is referred to Gimeno et al. (2016) and Liu et al. (2020).